bandofpv/mavrospy/README.md

 $ sudo nano /etc/systemd/system/roscore.service
 ```

-Put the following lines into the file, changing `your_robots_user` to your username:
+Put the following lines into the file, changing `your_username` to your RPi's username:

 ```
 [Unit]